djfurman/glue-immersion-instructions/Lab 02: Orchestration using Step Functions/Step Functions with Notifications/README.md

 ![failed state machine](/static/Glue%20Jobs/Lab%203/step-functions-screenshots/lab8-3-3.png)

 This concludes the Lab 2 section of this workshop.

+You may now proceed to [Lab 03: Orchestration using MWAA](/Lab%2003%3A%20Orchestration%20using%20MWAA/README.md) section of this workshop.